iskatrina/Capstone_project_stock_price_forecasting/README.md

 ## Overview

 This project is part of Udacity Data Science project + some additions which I used or plan to use in the project to accompany it for further development .
-Project offers few models which could be used to predict Stock prices for number of Stocks choosen for Portfolio within choosen timeframe.
-Each model shows its accuracy in each case.
+Project offers few models which could be used to predict Stock price - adjusted Close - for number of Stocks choosen for Portfolio from S&P 500.
+Each model shows its accuracy.
 Using Stock price forecast , could help develop a strategy for Buying/Selling  Stocks for possible profit.